May 19, 2014

 • That Mozart "composed the two duets for violin and viola for Michael Haydn [...] who was ill (supposedly due to heavy drinking)" (p.
 53) is a fairy tale that has been debunked by Mozart scholarship a long time ago.
 It should really not reappear in a book released by a publishing house that calls itself Wissenschaftsverlag.

-• Maynard Solomon's estimates concerning Mozart's income, which Selby copied into her book, are based on speculations.
+• Maynard Solomon's estimates concerning Mozart's income, which Selby copied into her book, are based on speculation.
 They have absolutely no basis in archival sources.

 • "The banns for their marriage were read at the Theatines Chappel." (p.
 39) No, they were not.
 Everybody who has seen Mozart's marriage entry knows that he and Constanze were exempt from the three readings of the banns.
 Furthermore, no banns were ever read at this chapel, because it was not a parish church.
 Mozart and his bride visited this chapel to go to confession and to get the "Beichtzettel" (certificates of confession) which they needed for the wedding.